 Do Your Own Wine Tour

-Vienna produces award winning wine.
+Vienna produces award-winning wine.
 It’s the only capital city in Europe to have vineyards in its city limits.
 If visiting in spring, summer or autumn then you must make your way to the legendary wine gardens in the Vienna Woods.
 You’ll find wine restaurants, buffets and musicians.
 Find a heuriger (wine-maker) and sample some delightful wines and rustic food.

 Try The Famous Sacher Torte

 The Sacher Hotel is home to their famous cake the Sacher Torte.
-The photo is the adjoining café.
+The photo below is inside the adjoining café.
 If you just want to stop by for the cake and not splash out on a fancy lunch this is where you should go to sample the goods!

 See The Sights By Foot